AL333Z/fp-lib-design/fp-lib-design.md

 - __Consumer__/__Subscriber__: a client that receives messages
 - __Message__: a object that contains the data being transferred
 - __Queue__: a buffer that contains messages sent and waiting to be read
-- __Topic__: a mechanism for sending messages that are delivered to multiple subscribers
+- __Topic__: a mechanism for sending messages that are potentialy delivered to multiple subscribers

 ---